tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-26-deep-learning-graphical-models.md

 > Here we reason about the causes by looking at their effects.

 This means that we want to update our belief of other variables based on the observations of some other variable.
-We ask questions like what is the probability of a student being intelligent ($P(I=high)$)?
+Do we ask questions like what is the probability of a student being intelligent ($P(I=high)$)?
 What is the probability of the course being difficult ($P(D=high)$)?
-What is the probability of the sudent being intelligent given his SAT score or given that he got a C grade ($P(I=high \mid S=low)$ or $P(I=high \mid G=C)$)?
+What is the probability of the student being intelligent given his SAT score or given that he got a C grade ($P(I=high \mid S=low)$ or $P(I=high \mid G=C)$)?

 #### 3. Explaining Away

 > Here we see how different causes of the same effect can interact

 It is possible that, given a low grade, the probability of the student being intelligent reduces.
-But what if it is also given that the exams were diffucult?
+But what if it is also given that the exams were difficult?
 Would our belief about student's intelligence improve?
 Yes!
 We call this effect "***explaining away***" as exams being difficult explains why the student got a grade he got!

 ### Independencies encoded by Bayesian Networks